schulle4u/yellow-helloworld/README.md

 **TODO:** *Change the heading to match your extension.
 Describe what the user can do with your extension.
 Most of the time you can describe everything in one section.
 However if your extension has lot of functionality you can also break it down into multiple sections.
 Mention third party libraries and web services that you use.*

-## Settings

-The following settings can be configured in file `system/settings/system.ini`:

-`ExampleSomething` = example setting, unused in this extension
-`ExampleStyle` = example style, unused in this extension

-**TODO:** *Show how your extension can be configured.
-Describe settings and files that the user can adjust.*

 ## Examples

 Embedding an example text: